 The research paper from Europe takes the case of Flanders to examine the barriers and drivers in architectural practice.
 While legislation and regulations aim to push for more inclusive designs, reluctance is still apparent.
 Data were collected from Flemish architects using a survey and seminars.
 Sceptical attitudes was a common barrier with both architects and their clients.

-The title of the paper is, Barriers To And Drivers Of Adopting UD In Current Architectural Practice: The Case Of Flanders.
-It is published in the Journal or Architectural and Planning Research.
+The title of the paper is, “Barriers To And Drivers Of Adopting UD In Current Architectural Practice: The Case Of Flanders“.
+Published in the Journal or Architectural and Planning Research in 2019.

-In contrast to other studies, this one specifically focuses on factors that affect the decision to implement UD at the beginning of the design process.
-The main reason for this focus is that the initial motivation or commitment to adopt UD as a design strategy at the very start of the process appears to be important in order to accomplish the goal of inclusion (Bringolf, 2011; Ringaert, 2001).”
+In contrast to other studies, this one specifically focuses on factors that affect the decision to implement universal design at the beginning of the design process.
+“The main reason for this focus is that the initial motivation or commitment to adopt UD as a design strategy at the very start of the process appears to be important in order to accomplish the goal of inclusion (Bringolf, 2011; Ringaert, 2001).”